Consensys/doc.orion/docs/Tutorials/Migrating-to-Tessera.md

 1. Download or build the migration utility
 1. Shut down the Orion and Hyperledger Besu nodes
 1. Perform the config and database migration
-1. Start Tessera and Hyperledger Besu nodes with the new config and database files
+1. Start Tessera with the new config and database files
+1. Start Hyperledger Besu nodes

 ## Build Migration Utility